rails/rails/guides/source/action_view_overview.md

 <%= render :partial => "product" %>
 ```

-within product we'll get `@product` in the local variable +product+, as if we had written:
+within product we'll get `@product` in the local variable `product`, as if we had written:

 ```erb
 <%= render :partial => "product", :locals => { :product  => @product } %>
 ```

 With the `:as` option we can specify a different name for said local variable.
-For example, if we wanted it to be +item+ instead of product+ we'd do:
+For example, if we wanted it to be `item` instead of product+ we'd do:

 ```erb
 <%= render :partial => "product", :as => 'item' %>